aoanla/SRDBlog-Src/pages/2019/SRDBAwards-Coach.rst

 Nominee: Niezniszczarna Aleksandra Barczewska (3City Piranhas)
 ================================================================

-"This very hardworking person was stubbornly putting a lot of effort into creating and developping polish roller derby, alongside with coaching skaters and SO from 3city Piranhas Roller Derby for past 6 years.
+"This very hardworking person was stubbornly putting a lot of effort into creating and developing polish roller derby, alongside with coaching skaters and SO from 3city Piranhas Roller Derby for past 6 years.
 It resulted with progress of local roller derby, many people prepared for their MS tests and games, bootcamps and scrimmages.
 As the creator of one of the firsts teams in Poland she put all of her heart into this sport and people of roller derby. "

 Nominee: Optimus Grime
 ===========================